class-image-understanding/introduction/introduction.md

 - Missing presentation will result in the failure of the class
 - Allowed to swap the presentation schedule among students
 - Presentation schedule change should be permitted by the professor one week before the earlier schedule
+- Presentation material should be uploaded at Google Classroom before the beginning of the class

 ## Evluation